Manmohan Singh’s condition improving; COVID-19 test comes negative

 Former prime minister Manmohan Singh is stable and his condition has improved, even as he tested negative for COVID-19, hospital sources said on Monday.
-Singh (87) was admitted to the AIIMS here on Sunday evening after he suffered a reaction to a new medication and developed fever.
-According to the sources, Singh is stable and under observation at the Cardio-Thoracic Sciences Centre of All India Institute of Medical Sciences (AIIMS)
+Singh (87) was admitted to the All India Institute of Medical Sciences (AIIMS) here on Sunday evening after he suffered a reaction to a new medication and developed fever.

+The sources close to him said the senior Congress leader was "better" on Monday and did not have any fever during the day.
+He, however, underwent a series of tests and some of the test results are awaited, they said.

 ALSO READ